 Update Now- stops all running jobs and closes all Studio instances on that machine then proceeds with the update.

-Later- mutes the notification and the update process can be resumed by reopening the notification from the UI icon in the system tray and clicking check for updates.
+Later- mutes the notification and the update process can be resumed by going to the UI icon in the system tray and clicking check for updates.

 In the unattended scenario, the update service confirms that the client app is in a neutral state (as described above) before sending the confirmation back to the update server.